Ashwini mudra

 Benefits Of Ashwini Mudra

-• This mudra also detoxifies the body.
+• This mudra also removes toxins from the body.

 • Ashwini mudra helps yogis to maintain celibacy.